DETAILED ACTION

 Greyscale

-Fichtner and Yang are both considered to be analogous to the claimed invention because they are in the same field of inorganic pigment based latex paint composition development for coating application.
-Therefore, it would have been obvious to someone of ordinary skill in the art before the effective filing date of the claimed invention to have optimized Fichtner to add the teachings of Yang and provide wherein said the “Optifilm Enhancer 400” [0014] and the range, into the composition development, which can further lead to the product development of “Optifilm Enhancer 400, which is a very low VOC, low odor coalescent that gives good film integrity, touch-up properties and scrub resistance.”
+Fichtner and Yang are both considered to be analogous to the claimed invention because they are in the same field of endeavor, that of the inorganic pigment based latex paint composition development for coating application.
+Therefore, it would have been obvious to someone of ordinary skill in the art before the effective filing date of the claimed invention to substitute the “Optifilm Enhancer 400” [0014] and the range, into the composition formation, which can further lead to the product of “Optifilm Enhancer 400, which is a very low VOC, low odor coalescent that gives good film integrity, touch-up properties and scrub resistance.”
 [0014] as taught by Yang.

 Regarding Claims 10, 11, Fichtner teaches “The preferred monomers of this type include vinyl acetate,” [0044] in the range of “at least 40% by weight” [0045] overlaps the claimed range;